mozzarellaV8/agora-marketplace/readme.md

 Before diving into extraction of the data, I took a look at counts of the crawls themselves to get a sense of the scale of the market.
 Each page in the `p` directory corresponds to a single product listing; each in the `vendor` directory corresponds to a vendor's 'storefront' page.

+While not definitive in it's conclusion, the purpose of this exploration was to explore the question

+		"What if Agora never shut down?
+What would the trend be?"

+We know Agora began operations sometime in 2013, and picked up steam in 2014 after the downfall of Silk Road 2 - many buyers and vendors migrated over to Agora to continue business.

 ``` r
 pv <- read.csv("data/counts/crawl-distribution.csv")
 str(pv)